Thinking of buying or selling a home?

 When home sales slow, good comps “age” fast.
 Add foreclosures and short sales to the mix and appraisals can run all over the map.

-The Home Valuation Code of Conduct, or HVCC, that went into effect last May has compounded the problem.
+The Home Valuation Code of Conduct, or HVCC, which went into effect in May 2009, compounded the problem.
 The HVCC prohibits Fannie Mae and Freddie Mac lenders from having direct contact with appraisers.

-As a result, most lenders have opted to work through appraisal management companies, or AMCs, whose pool of residential appraisers includes those with limited training and/or little familiarity with the geographic area being appraised.
+As a result, most lenders work through appraisal management companies, or AMCs, whose pool of residential appraisers includes those with limited training or little familiarity with the geographic area being appraised.